League:

 sleeves

-The shirts differed slightly from '87 shirts in that the white stripe was now in the centre of the shirt, whereas the '87 shirts had the middle of the three yellow stripes centred.
-Such attention to detail was not afforded to the fan's replica kit, with most replica shirt stripes not even positioned symmetrically or matching front and back.
+Such attention to detail was not afforded to the fan's replica kit, with the replica shirt stripes not even positioned symmetrically, or aligning front and back.

-Later in the season, replacement shirts began to appear which had been manufactured with the stripe pattern in a reverse order.
-The pattern was also centred in the same way as the 1987/88 shirts.
+Later in the season, replacement shirts began to appear, featuring a stripe pattern arranged in the reverse order.
+The pattern was also centred in the same position as it had been on the 1987 shirts.

 Long